Detecting a long lived false vacuum with quantum quenches

 \paragraph{Theory --} Now we provide a theoretical framework for understanding the post-quench dynamics.
 For $h_z=0$ the Hamiltonian can be mapped exactly onto a free-fermion model.
 We restrict to $0<h_x<1$, so that the ground state prepared with imaginary time evolution is one of the ferromagnetic ground states \footnote{ When using finite size methods, one must also include a small longitudinal field in order to avoid creating a cat state.}.
 The dispersion relation of the fermions ({\it kinks}) is

 where $\theta$ is the quasimomentum of the fermion.

 Let us turn on a small $h_z\neq 0$.
 The longitudinal field $V=\sum_i h_z \sigma_i^z$ induces a linear potential that binds the fermionic excitations in pairs \cite{McCoyWu, Delfino}, and also allows creation and annihilation of pairs of excitations.
 Following \cite{Rutkevich}, we can split $V$ into two terms.
 The first, ``force'' term is obtained by projecting $V$ within sectors with a fixed number of fermions.
 As we will discuss, this term completely changes the spectrum of the model and must be treated non-perturbatively.
-The residual interaction, which couples sectors containing different numbers of fermions, can be treated perturbatively.
+The second residual interaction, which couples sectors containing different numbers of fermions, can be treated perturbatively.
 Since $|h_z|$ is much smaller than the mass $\Delta\equiv 2(1-h_x)$ of the fermions, for our purposes we can restrict our attention to the no-particle and two-particle sector, and also study the two terms separately.

-\paragraph{Two-particle spectrum ---} The energy levels in the two-particle sector are obtained by solving the following eigenvalue equation for a pair of fermions with zero center-of-mass momentum (See the Supplemental Material \cite{supmat} for a derivation.):
+\paragraph{Two-particle spectrum ---} The energy levels in the two-particle sector are obtained by solving the following eigenvalue equation for a pair of fermions with zero center-of-mass momentum (See the Supplemental Material \cite{supmat} for a derivation): Here $n\in \mathbb Z^+$ labels the distance between the fermions, $\phi_\ell (n)$ is the eigenfunction with quantum number $\ell$, $M=(1-h_x^2)^{1/8}$ is the $h_z=0$ ground state expectation value of the magnetization, and the hoppings $K_r$, derived from the free-fermion Hamiltonian, are defined as